AuthorizeNet/inperson-sdk-ios/README.md

 ### Success

-On success, the completion block should provide the `AnetEMVTransactionResponse` object with required information about the transaction response.
+On success, the completion block should provide the `AnetEMVTransactionResponse` object with required information about the transaction response and isTransactionSuccessful will be true.
 Refer to _AnetEMVTransactionResponse.h_ for more details. `emvResponse` has `tlvdata` and all the tags as part of the response.

 ### Errors